 Have you ever wished you had a way to use the CO2 in your bottle and blow it into your carboy for a protective layer against oxidation and all the problem flavors that go with it?
 Here is an easy and inexpensive CO2 Blow Gun you can attach to the gas hose on your regulator.
 Click here to check out this very easy project.

 This is not much of a project, but it sure has paid off in convenience.
 If you use a freezer with a temperature controller, you probably know about the condensation that builds up on the bottom of the inside.
 Freezers weren't made to run at above freezing temps, such as when you are fermenting a lager at 48°F (9°C).
 There is no evaporation pan below the freezer to collect then evaporate the excess condensation which forms when the temperatures are changed as in a diacetyl rest.

 I kept having to wipe all of the water off the floor every-other day as the bottom would fill up and overflow onto the floor outside the freezer.
 A dish towel was OK, but I had to take it outside to wring it out four or five times to get all the water up.
-My solution was to buy the Sham Wow pack with the large towels plus some smaller ones as well.
-I roll the large orange towels up, and place them on the bottom of the freezer floor.
-So far, I haven't noticed any water building up (and I don't find the Sham Wow is saturated either).
+My solution was to buy a Chamois Towel.
+I roll the large towel up, and place them on the bottom of the freezer floor.
+So far, I haven't noticed any water building up (and I don't find the Chamois Towel is saturated either).
 Whatever the reason, I don't have to mop up condensation water any longer.

 There are many places you can pick up parts to build your DIY projects.
 Some cater to the homebrewing community, others don't.
 One place I like is